On the Internet, Everyone Is A ____(fill in the blank)

 Let’s see, did I miss any steps?
 Well, yes, an explanation of the universe in which any of this makes sense.
 In short, it is an imaginary universe which dances to its own tune.
 Presumably not a good one given its rules of engagement and governance.
 Their arguments, however, make no sense in the world that you, dear reader, inhabit.
 One in which we are all creative, but not equally capable or motivated to seek to earn a living from original production of creative works.
 One which recognizes that copyright sustains careers and promotes creativity.
 One that doesn’t pretend that copyright supports a particular model and grasps that copyright enhances competition and only protects an artist from having to compete against unauthorized versions of her own work.
 And fundamentally, one which recognizes that the supposed agents of change/disruption are the ones clinging to outdated legislation, while the community of artists and other creators are calling for reform.

 So yes, we are all creative.
 But that is irrelevant.
 We are not all the same.
 One person’s creative output is not the same as another’s.
 We must treasure these unique characteristics.
 The unspoken notion underlying EveryoneCreates is that we are faceless and undifferentiated inputs into a database where chaos can be ordered and monetized.
 No “input” is better than any other input.
 It is part of the march towards the Singularity — the triumph of machine.
 If that’s what moves you, then endorse their views.
 But there is a better way, and it is lit by our imaginations and our embrace of what makes us unique.
 Copyright empowers the individual to speak his or her mind.
 To determine how her creation is to be used.
 To be able to give or deny consent.
 What the folks behind EveryoneCreates would call “unwanted friction.”
 We have had twenty years of internet governance which has countenanced the circumvention of consent to promote efficiencies in the name of so-called innovation.
-We know what that path looks like.
+We know where that leads.
 Time for the path less traveled I would say.